-Named after their appearance, as far as I can ascertain, I cannot get enough of a cat’s toe beans.
-For those of you not familiar with this term who are now thinking, “What are cat toe beans,” let me explain.
+Named after their appearance, I cannot get enough of a cat’s toe beans.
+For those not familiar with this part of a cat’s anatomy who are now thinking, “What are cat toe beans,” let me explain.

 A cat’s toe beans are thick, rubbery pads of fatty tissue covered by a layer of tough skin and are found on the undersides of its paws.
-Toe beans can also be referred to as toe pads and come in various colors.
-They can even vary in number.
-Those adorable toe beans are a very important part of a cat’s anatomy, responsible for several vital functions.
+They are known as toe beans simply because they resemble jelly bean sweets.
+As well as looking cute (and edible), a cat’s bean-shaped pads have several important functions.

 When you look at the underside of a cat’s paw, you’ll actually find other soft pads as well as its toe beans:

-- digital pads (aka toe beans)
+- a number of digital pads (or toe beans) on front and rear paws

-- a metatarsal pad (rear paw)
+- a metatarsal pad on each rear paw

-- a carpal pad (front paw)
+- a carpal pad on each front paw

 Here’s a labeled diagram of a cat’s paw pads to help you distinguish each part.

-A description of cat toe beans
+2. A description of cat toe beans

 Unlike most parts of a cat, its toe beans are totally free of hair.
 Any fur in the toe bean area sprouts from between a cat’s toes.